nodejs/node-gyp/docs/Updating-npm-bundled-node-gyp.md

 attempt to `npm install` a native add-on.

 Sometimes, you may need to update npm's internal node-gyp to a newer version than what is installed.
 A simple `npm install -g node-gyp`
-_won't_ do the trick since npm will still continue to use its internal copy over the global one.
+_won't_ do the trick since npm will continue to use its internal copy over the global one.

 So instead: